Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 NVIDIA Triton Inference Server~\cite{NVIDIA_Corporation_Triton_Inference_Server} deployments at several facilities enable transparent CPU \& GPU access for inference workloads without requiring users to manage compute scheduling directly.
 This architecture allows model serving at scale with automatic batching and load balancing, supports multiple ML frameworks and model formats, enables validation of trained models against large datasets before hardware deployment, and provides a model for how front-end inference could be validated at scale.
 For edge hardware development, inference-as-a-service (IaaS) provides a testbed for validating model performance characteristics before committing to hardware synthesis.

-A related community effort within Fast Machine Learning is focused on making it easier to deploy IaaS capabilities across both HPC centers and Tier‑3/analysis facilities for HEP and multi-messenger astronomy applications.
+A related community effort within Fast Machine Learning (see Section~\ref{sec:community}) is focused on making it easier to deploy IaaS capabilities across both HPC centers and Tier‑3/analysis facilities for HEP and multi-messenger astronomy applications.
 In particular, SuperSONIC (Services for Optimized Network Inference on Coprocessors)~\cite{10.1145/3708035.3736049} (Figure~\ref{fig:supersonic}) provides a server infrastructure designed for deployment at Kubernetes clusters equipped with GPUs.
 Experiments using SuperSONIC include the ATLAS and CMS experiments at the LHC and IceCube at the South Pole.

-\subsubsection{Data Access Infrastructure}
+\paragraph{Data Access Infrastructure}

-AFs integrate with distributed data management through caching proxies (XCache) that enable transparent access to remote data while caching locally for faster repeated access—essential when iterating on ML training with the same datasets.
-Global namespace support allows users to reference data by logical name rather than physical location, simplifying workflows that span multiple facilities.\\
+AFs integrate with distributed data management through caching proxies (XCache/XRootD) that enable transparent access to remote data while caching locally for faster repeated access—essential when iterating on ML training with the same datasets.
+Global namespace support (via Rucio and the WLCG File Transfer Service) allows users to reference data by logical name rather than physical location, simplifying workflows that span multiple facilities and abstracting away the complexity of multi-site storage federations.\\

+For ML development workflows specifically, data access patterns differ substantially from traditional HEP analysis.
+Training runs repeatedly read the same files in randomized order across epochs.
+This places different demands on caching infrastructure than the single-pass reads characteristic of event processing.
+Emerging approaches such as columnar data formats (ROOT RNTuple, Parquet) and analysis-level derived datasets (e.g., ATLAS DAOD\_PHYSLITE) reduce the data volumes that must traverse the network, but also require caches and prefetch strategies tuned to column-selective access rather than sequential file reads.
+AFs that co-locate storage with GPU resources can further reduce data-movement bottlenecks, ensuring that accelerators are not starved of input during training.\\

+Looking forward, as triggerless and triggerless-adjacent detector architectures substantially increase the raw data volumes available for training front-end ML models, the data management layer will need to scale accordingly.
+Intelligent tiering—maintaining hot copies of actively-used training datasets on fast NVMe or DRAM-backed storage while archiving older datasets to tape—will become a standard AF capability rather than an exceptional one.\\

-\textbf{FPGA Development Tooling Integration}
+\paragraph{FPGA Development Tooling Integration}

 A critical capability for edge hardware development is the integration of FPGA synthesis and development tools within AF infrastructure.
 Some facilities have begun deploying Xilinx/AMD development tools (Vitis, XRT) alongside standard analysis software, enabling researchers to perform the complete model-to-firmware workflow within a single environment.